Meet Our Team

 Evan Baird, MD

-Dr. Baird is Assistant Professor of Spinal Surgery at The Mount Sinai Health System, where he serves patients at both The Mount Sinai Hospital and Mount Sinai Roosevelt.
+Dr. Baird is Assistant Professor of Spinal Surgery at The Mount Sinai Health System, where he serves patients at both The Mount Sinai Hospital and Mount Sinai West.
 Dr. Baird completed his residency at The Mount Sinai Hospital, with additional surgical training as a Spine Surgery Fellow at Emory University.

 John Caridi, MD